kilian1103/decentralized-Investement-Fund-dIF-/README.md

 ```shell
 dInvestmentFund.sol
 ```
-file which uses an UniSwap interface API to exchange Ethers with ERC20 tokens and provide liquidity to the market.
+file which uses an UniSwap interface ABI to exchange Ethers with ERC20 tokens and provide liquidity to the market.
 One full cycle of the dAPP does the following:

 BuyIn -> buy Coins -> vote for market making -> show assets -> sell liquidity assets -> cash out and destroy!